coderefinery/reproducible-research/_episodes/03-snakemake.md

 ## Scientific workflows

 - Home-made workflows: scripts that call in data, programs and other inputs and produce outputs
+- Make can be used to manage workflows, but it has limitations
 - Many specialized frameworks exist for managing scientific workflows
   - user-friendly environment to create workflows
   - automatic job execution